-The related expenses for the Company's executive officers for the years ended December 31, 2009, 2010 and 2011 were \$917, \$874 and \$3,505, respectively and are included under "General and administrative expenses" in the accompanying consolidated statements of operations.
+The related expenses for the Company's executive officers for the years ended December 31, 2010, 2011 and 2012 were \$874, \$3,505 and \$453, respectively and are included under "General and administrative expenses" in the accompanying consolidated statements of operations.

-As of December 31, 2010 and 2011, Star Bulk had an outstanding payable balance of \$149 and \$141, respectively with its Management and Directors, representing unpaid fees for their participation in the Board of Directors of the Company and the other special committees of the Board of Directors.
-The related expenses for the years ended December 31, 2009, 2010 and 2011 were \$126, \$206 and \$151, respectively and are included under "General and administrative expenses" in the accompanying consolidated statements of operations.
+As of December 31, 2011 and 2012, Star Bulk had an outstanding payable balance of \$141 and \$121, respectively with its Management and Directors, representing unpaid fees for their participation in the Board of Directors of the Company and the other special committees of the board of directors.
+The related expenses for the years ended December 31, 2010, 2011 and 2012 were \$206, \$151 and \$124, respectively and are included under "General and administrative expenses" in the accompanying consolidated statements of operations.

-(c) Combine Marine Inc. or ("Combine"): On July 4, 2011, Starbulk S.A., entered into a 12-year lease agreement for office space with Combine, a company founded by the Chairman of the Company.
-The lease agreement provides for a monthly rent payment of \in 5,000 (approx. \$6.4).
-This agreement may be terminated by Starbulk S.A after one year upon the payment of an amount equal to one months' rent.
-The related expense for the rent for the year ended December 31, 2011 was \$48.
+(c) Combine Marine Inc. or ("Combine"): On July 4, 2011, Starbulk S.A., entered into a 12-year lease agreement for office space with Combine, a company that was controlled by one of the Company's directors, Mrs. Milena - Maria Pappas and by Mr. Alexandros Pappas, children of the Company's Chairman Mr. Petros Pappas.
+The lease agreement provided for a monthly rent payment of €5,000 (approx. \$6.6).
+On January 1, 2012 this agreement was mutually terminated without the Company paying any compensation.
+The related expense for the rent for the year ended December 31, 2011 was \$48 and is included under "General and administrative expenses" in the accompanying consolidated statements of operations.
 As of December 31, 2011, the Company had an outstanding liability of \$27 to Combine.